nwoeanhinnogaehr/ScPy/README.md

 ## run
 Check out the [examples](examples).

-This was tested with SuperCollider 3.6.6 and Python 3.5.2.
+This was tested with SuperCollider >=3.6.6 and Python 3.5.2.

-For unknown reasons performance is much better with 3.6.6 than the latest SuperCollider.
+Using the latest SuperCollider allows you to do larger FFTs.

 If you run into problems, please file an issue!